 A TEAD employee maneuvers a Terex loader to move a container from a stack of milvans loaded with ammunition onto a flatbed for transport.
-(Courtesy photo)
+(U.S. Army photo by TEAD)

-Tooele Army Depot (TEAD) provides joint warfighter readiness and operational reach through superior ammunition logistics and aummunition peculiar equipment production and maintenance.
+Tooele Army Depot (TEAD) provides warfighter readiness and operational reach through superior ammunition logistics from production to destruction.

 - Global munitions logistics support

 - Storage and surveillance of munitions

 - Distribution of munitions

 - Maintenance and modification of munitions

 - Demilitarization of munitions

 - Engineering

 - Machining, fabrication, assembly and repair

 - Performance testing of munitions and explosives

 - Equipment automation

-- Center of Industrial and Technical Excellence (CITE) for ammunition peculiar equipment
+- Center of Industrial and Technical Excellence (CITE) for Ammunition Peculiar Equipment

-Built in 1942, Tooele Army Depot was originally named the Tooele Ordnance Depot (TOD), and opened as a storage depot for war supplies, ammunition and combat vehicles.
+Built in 1942, Tooele Army Depot was originally named the Tooele Ordnance Depot, and opened as a storage depot for war supplies, ammunition and combat vehicles.
 In 1949, TOD assumed command of the Deseret Chemical Depot.
 TEAD acquired the general supply storage mission from Pueblo Army Depot in Colorado in 1988.
 Following Base Realignment and Closure in 1993, troop support maintenance and storage missions were relocated, but TEAD retained its conventional ammunitions logistics support mission.